 My name is Andres.
 Originally from Uruguay, I moved to Germany six years ago.
 I was in search of something.
 It wasn’t clear how, but I hoped to be able to get everything I thought I was looking for; a career, some money, and, overall, an independent life where I could start again.
 Something you should know about me is that I’m a highly goal-oriented person.
-So naturally, I made a clear plan and executed it… three years after I arrived in Germany I had graduated with a German Master’s degree, was working in the startup world, partying, meeting a lot of people, speaking several languages, and traveling almost every weekend.
+So naturally, I made a clear plan and executed it… Three years after I arrived in Germany I graduated with a German Master’s degree, worked in the startup world, partying, meeting a lot of people, speaking several languages, and travelling almost every weekend.
 But something was missing… I felt empty and I couldn’t figure out why.
 In retrospect, I can see that I was struggling with a lot of anxiety and mild depression, which was starting to stagger my life.

 Long story short, after struggling with several approaches (from Biohacking to Philosophy) I had my first Psychedelic experience: LSD.
 That was the beginning.

 The preparation for the whole experience consisted of a phone call with the Guide and some tips about dieting and forming an intention.
-Out of curiosity, I bought a very interesting but very academic book that shed little light on the preparation of the experience (though it is still a great book if you are interested in a phenomenological study of ayahuasca from the Western perspective: The Antipodes of the Mind: Charting the Phenomenology of the Ayahuasca Experience)
+Out of curiosity, I bought a fascinating but very academic book that shed little light on the preparation of the experience (though it is still a great book if you are interested in a phenomenological study of ayahuasca from the Western perspective: The Antipodes of the Mind: Charting the Phenomenology of the Ayahuasca Experience)